 You won’t bypass this step.

-It is one of the most critical aspects of online marketing that impact the success of your business.
+It is one of the most critical aspects of online marketing that impacts the success of your business.

-A memorable, catchy domain name lives in the minds of your customers and blog readers.
+A memorable and catchy domain name stays in the minds of your customers and blog readers.
 A hard-to-remember blog name won’t help return visitors.

 If people can’t easily remember your blog name and type it in the browser address bar, it may be hard for readers to return to your blog.

-So, irrespective of your creative blog name, make sure you keep it simple, short, and memorable.
-Always remember these three rules when you’re trying to come up with a blog name.
+So, irrespective of your creative blog name, keep it simple, short, and memorable.
+Always remember these three rules when you’re trying to choose a brand name.

-Before I dive into the specifics of how to come up with a unique blog name, here are a couple of questions to consider when starting a new blog:
+Before I dive into the specifics of how to pick a blog name, here are a couple of questions to consider when starting a new blog:

 5 Questions to Ask Before You Name a Blog

-Answering the questions below will make discovering a suitable blog name easier.
+Answering the questions below will help you discover a suitable blog name more easily.

 1. What’s Your Blog Purpose?

-To develop a blog name, consider the WHY you’re starting the blog.
+To choose a blog name for your new project, consider the WHY you’re starting the blog.

 Is your blog your diary, a business website for the long-term plan, or something you plan to sell soon?

-You must consider profitability if you plan to sell the blog when it is of great value.
+You must consider profitability if you plan to sell the blog when it has significant value.
 Find blog name ideas that bring more value to the blog when it’s time to sell it.

-But if you’re creating a blog to build your business and earn your living, you could name the blog to fit your personality, niche, and branding.
+But if you’re creating a blog to build your business and earn a living, you could name the blog to fit your personality, niche, and branding.

 2. Who Are Your Target Audiences?

-From experience, your target audience can influence how to name a blog.
+From experience, your target audience can influence how to choose a name for your blog.

-When I started this blog, I had no idea what I was doing or getting into.
-So, I just named the blog from a few names that came to mind without proper research, analysis, and consideration.
+When I started this blog, I had no idea what I was getting into or what I was doing.
+I chose the blog name from a few options that came to mind without thorough research, analysis, or consideration.

 Now that I have grown in experience as a digital marketer, I realize the name CyberNaira appeals more to my local audience (Nigerians).

-The word “Naira” in the blog is the official currency of Nigeria notes.
-So, from a blog visitor perspective, you might think the blog topics only target Nigerians.
+The word “Naira” in the blog is the official currency of Nigeria.
+So, from a blog visitor’s perspective, you might think the blog topics only target Nigerians.

 In practice, the blog content is targeted at a global English-speaking audience.
 Beginner bloggers struggle to start their blogs on the right path to success.